 If the app is no longer in the App Store, however, you may be out of luck, and will have to hunt them down on the web to try and get an answer.

 If you are able to reach a particular app's developer, wait for confirmation.
-Until then, you might want to refrain from updating past iOS 10.3, which would prevent the loss of that app's functionality.
+Until then, if you haven't already updated to iOS 11, you might want to refrain from updating past the latest iOS 10 version, which would prevent the loss of that app's functionality.
 However, refusing an update can leave your device vulnerable to security exploits, so weigh the risks against the benefits.
 If all of the 32-bit apps on your device are no longer in the App Store, chances are none of them are really working as they should right now anyway.

 All hope is not lost for 32-bit app lovers, as apps that are not optimized for 64-bit will still likely work with older iPads and iPhones whose firmware versions max out at or below iOS 10.3.
 The iPad 2 and iPad mini (1st generation), for example, will only go up to iOS 9.3.5.
-The iPhone 5 and 5c, the last 32-bit phones made by Apple, are also unlikely to be included in the iOS 11 update when it's made available.
+The iPhone 5 and 5c, the last 32-bit phones made by Apple, are not included in the iOS 11 update.

 Change is constant, and it's ultimately to everyone's benefit that Apple completely moves away from 32-bit to focus solely on 64-bit.
 It'll make it easier for Apple to secure its ecosystem and streamline performance.
 Letting go of the burden of maintaining the old operating system will also free Apple's resources up for further innovation, and this cycle will someday start anew with the dawn of the 128-bit era.

 Just updated your iPhone?
 See everything that's new with Apple's latest iOS update: